 When it comes to travelling through remote areas of NSW, flying by the seat of your pants just won’t cut it.
 Plan every detail of your trip, like where the petrol stations are, where you’ll pick up supplies and where the Visitor Information Centres are located.
 Download any apps you may need (like Emergency+), pack a first-aid kit and basically be prepared for the worst.
 The chances of it happening are unlikely, but it’s better to be safe than sorry.

-Don’t forget: To pack the map (non-digital, paper kind) that you’ve been planning your trip with you.
-Before you go its good to note check where local food and fuel supplies are.
+Don’t forget: To pack the map (non-digital, paper kind) that you’ve been planning your trip with.
+Before you go its good to note where local food and fuel supplies are.

 • 2/6